 Kelty’s Low Loveseat is a comfortable, double-wide chair that’s perfect for couples and families.
 To make the chair as comfortable as possible, Kelty designed the Low Loveseat with a lower-to-the-ground and slightly reclined design, which we can attest is extremely comfortable.

 The chair is made from a powder-coated steel frame for durability and padded, quilted seats for enhanced comfort, especially on chillier nights.
-The armrests are slightly adjustable, a nice touch but not groundbreaking, and have wide insulated cup holders, great for any kind and size of beverage.
+The armrests are slightly adjustable, which is a nice touch but not groundbreaking, and they have wide insulated and split cup holders, great for any kind and size of beverage.

-The way the Kelty Low Loveseat stores is unique: the chair rolls up very easily into a padded carry bag.
+The Kelty Low Loveseat packs up in a unique way: The chair rolls up very easily into a padded carry bag.
 The chair isn’t small when it’s packed up, but it does seat two, and the carry bag completely unfolds and can double as a dog bed, foot mat, or bonus ground seat when not in use.
-If you prefer to sit solo, the Kelty Lowdown Chair is equally as awesome for maximum lounging.
+If you prefer to sit solo, the Kelty Lowdown Chair is equally awesome for maximum lounging.

 Best of the Rest